JachinShen/Apriltags-Position/README.md

 > ./build/bin/demo

-Then it will show you a video with tags drawed, and the terminal will print location and direction
+Then it will show you a video with tags drawed, and the terminal will print location and direction.

+## Example

 Example code is in example/demo.cpp